schuang/hoffman2-sched-config-ops/README.md

-# Hoffman2 Cluster Job Scheduler

-Documentation of Hoffman2 Cluster scheduler configuration
+# Hoffman2 scheduler configuration and operation